lankydan/datastax-java-driver/datastax-cassandra-driver.md

   // equals, hashCode, toString
 }
 ```
 This entity represents the `people_by_country` table as denoted by the `@Table`.
-Below is the CQL that you would execute to create the matching Cassandra table.
+I have put the CQL of the table below again for reference.
 ```sql
 CREATE TABLE IF NOT EXISTS people_by_country( country TEXT,